Adelaice7/color-match-api/README.md

 After this, you can use the REST API to import a products list and perform actions on it.
 I have used Postman to test the endpoints.

+### Backup data, restoration

+I have created a backup SQL file of all the stored data and inserts in the database (including the Spring Batch tables) from PostgreSQL, this SQL file can be found in the root folder, under the name `backup_inserts.sql`.

+This SQL file stores all the data imported from the CSV file, including the dominant colors.

+To restore it, use the following command:
+`cat backup_inserts.sql | docker exec -it {postgres_container_id} psql -U {postgres_user}` where the
+*postgres_container_id* can be retrieved from Docker, and the *postgres_user* is the username you have set in the `.env` file.

+Retrieve the *postgres_container_id* by using the command `docker ps -a` to find all running containers, and finding the PostgreSQL container's ID from the result list when the container is running.